Alt-J: 2007–2010: Formation and early years

 In their second year of studies, Newman showed Sainsbury some of his own songs and the pair began recording on GarageBand in their hall rooms with Sainsbury acting as producer.
-The band's sound arose from living in student halls, where noise had to be kept to a minimum, so that they were unable to use bass guitars or bass drums.
+The band's sound arose in part from living in student accommodation, where noise had to be kept to a minimum, as well as limited access to instruments.
+At the time, Green used a very limited drum kit, Unger-Hamilton a cheap keyboard, and Newman an acoustic guitar.